drvinceknight/Nashpy/docs/reference/stochastic-fictitious-play.rst

 The stochastic fictitious play algorithm implemented in :code:`Nashpy` is based on the one given in [Hofbauer2002]_.

+As explained in [Fudenberg1998]_ stochastic fictitious play "avoids the discontinuity inherent in standard fictitious play, where a small change in the data can lead to an abrupt change in behaviour."

 The algorithm is designed to reach convergence in cases where fictitious play does not converge.
 Note that in some cases this will require a thoughtful choice of :code:`etha` and :code:`epsilon_bar` parameters.

 For a game :math:`(A, B)\in\mathbb{R}^{m\times n}` define :math:`\kappa_t^{i}:S^{-1}\to\mathbb{N}` to be a function that in a given time